- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Buying property in Argentina

 Foreigners have the right to purchase both property and land in Argentina.
-Expats should note that the finer details can differ from province to province.
+Expats should note that the finer details can differ between provinces.
 In Patagonia, for example, there are restrictions on foreigners buying real estate.
 This applies particularly to property located close to the Chilean border.

-It is not necessary in most areas to have a residence visa to purchase land or property.
-That said, expats wishing to move permanently to Argentina with household effects will need to pay a Customs Bond and a yearly ‘guarantee’ on the goods until they have a permanent residence visa.
+In most areas, a residence visa is unnecessary to purchase land or property.
+That said, expats wishing to move permanently to Argentina with household effects must pay a Customs Bond and a yearly ‘guarantee’ on the goods until they have a permanent residence visa.

 Before purchasing a property, one needs to obtain a Clave de Identificación (tax ID).
 It is also necessary that non-residents appoint an Argentinian representative to pay the property tax for them.
-Once the purchase price of the property has been agreed on, the buyer is expected to pay a boleto or a deposit, which is generally around 30 percent of the purchase price.
-The property purchase process lasts typically between one and two months.
+Once the property's purchase price has been agreed on, the buyer is expected to pay a boleto or a deposit, which is generally around 30 percent of the purchase price.
+The property purchase process typically lasts between one and two months.

 ►Learn more about finding the perfect home in Accommodation in Buenos Aires.